adaltas/dsti-unit-testing/README.md

 - A local VM based HBase cluster: this is the closest we will be to a production environment.
 - An "mini" HBase process embedded inside a Java code.

-The easiest way is to embed the HBase process in our Java code, this is what we are going to do.
+The easiest and most portable way is to embed the HBase process in our Java code, this is what we are going to do.

 The following code sample can be found in `src/main/java/com.adaltas.examples/TestCreateTableClass`: